RProDigest/BAN6800/Week-4/README.md

 ```

-4.3.
-Place the dataset online_shoppers_cleaned.csv in the project root directory.
+4.4.
+Place the dataset `online_shoppers_Intention_cleaned.csv` in the project root directory.

-4.4 Run the notebooks in the following order:
+4.5 Run the notebooks in the following order (for Week 4):

- - Data_Preparation.ipynb

  - Clustering_Analysis.ipynb

 - Purchasing_Intent_Classifier.ipynb

+If analysis from week 3 requires to be reproduced, then place the original dataset    and then run
+online_shoppers_Intention_cleaned.csv this dataset from week 3

 ### 5 📦 Artifacts